 When a print job that you’re running gets ruined because of inferior product, you’ve not only wasted your time, you’ve also wasted money.
 Low-quality filament yields low-quality results.

 In the end, you’ll actually spend more on replacement filament than you would have spent stocking up on quality product.
 Make sure you choose a high-quality HIPS support material (or any filament, for that matter) when printing.

 Limonene is an affordable and readily available solvent made from lemons, oranges, and other citrus fruit peels.

-HIPS dissolves completely in limonene within around 24 hours — but does not affect ABS — making it perfect for removing HIPS supports from ABS parts with a dual extruder 3D printer.
+And while HIPS dissolves completely in limonene within around 24 hours, this doesn’t affect ABS, making it perfect for removing HIPS supports from ABS parts with a dual extruder 3D printer.

 HIPS prints at the same temperature as ABS, making it the most appropriate dissolvable filament for ABS.
 Other dissolvable materials such as PVA filament print at far lower temperatures and will not work with ABS, and for this reason PVA is instead commonly used when 3D printing PLA.